 However, many companies forget that the API itself brings change to the organization.
 The moment your organization creates an API, it also creates an API strategy, at least implicitly.
 Any API decision-making should consider things like user-community involvement, documentation, developer engagement, API management, and your organizational structure.
 Not taking these things into consideration at the start doesn’t exempt you from facing the choice later on.
 Decisions made early on will have a lasting impact on the organization.

-Considering relationships in your API strategy
+Considering relationships in your API development strategy

 APIs reveal the unique data proposition of your business.
 Exposing the data collection of your applications and the unique relationships that have evolved can also reveal new avenues for growth.
 Consideration should be given to your organization’s internal and external relationships.
 This could mean keeping your API internal, taking it public, or even creating a hybrid of the two by providing access to external business partners.
 Businesses are changing constantly, community is becoming more and more important, and staying agile is key to staying ahead.
 That’s why you should plan from the outset as if you intend to take your API public at some point…so you don’t close yourself off to the possibilities that going public can bring.

-Adopting the future-forward public mindset may affect your API strategy and architecture.
+Adopting the future-forward public mindset may affect your API development strategy and architecture.
 For example, your organization may have embraced GraphQL.
 However, GraphQL comes with caching implications that some groups might prefer to avoid.
 How you implement authentication today will also impact future decisions.
-You might overlook implementing circuit breakers, or rate-limiting for your API.
+You might overlook implementing circuit breakers or rate-limiting for your API.
 Once you commit to a system architecture, SLAs, or a security plan, it is harder to switch down the road.
 You should consider your future consumers, API useability, user preferences, and usage tendencies.

 The possibilities of external partnerships